 - To ensure that the dwelling size is appropriate for the size of the lot. - To establish desirable overall dwelling proportions. - To create dwelling types that respond to the Valley Lake landscape. - To minimise overlooking and overshadowing of neighbouring properties.

-- Dwellings must have a minimum internal floor area (not including garage) of 160m2. - The total house floor area (including garage) must be no greater than the total lot area.
+- Dwellings, excluding the garage, must have a minimum internal floor area of 160m2. - The total house floor area of the dwelling, including the garage, must be no greater than the total lot area.